rizkysitohang3/linebot-chitoge/README.md

 # linebot-chitoge

-this is simple LINE bot written in python change your token on `.env` file token on the `.env` file was unvalid
+this is simple LINE bot written in python.
+ Change your token on `.env` file.
+ Token on the `.env` file was unvalid